Stochastic quantization and holographic Wilsonian renormalization group of free massive fermion: Stochastic quantization of massive fermions

-\paragraph{Classical action} On shell action can be gotten from putting the equations of motion into the fermion action.
-Because the equations of motion make the original bulk action disappear, the rest term is just the additional boundary terms which is
+\paragraph{Classical action} The on shell action $I_{os}$ can be gotten from putting the equations of motion into the fermion action.
+Because the equations of motion make the original bulk action disappear, the rest terms are just the additional boundary terms which are given as